How to Blog Consistently: 7 Phases to Success

 Because without these there is zero chance of anyone reading the complete blog post.

 Takeaway: When you become a ‘master’ of these high value blogging tasks, the rest of the blog post becomes ‘easy.’
 Because when you ‘blog consistently’, you will start to craft winning copy on auto pilot.

 5.3 Break Down Your Task into Small Actionable Steps

 Because you will achieve your goals faster (as reported by Ladders).

-How to do it is discussed here by Facile Things, but mastering this step makes the task feel more manageable (building your confidence for the next step).
+How to do it is discussed here by University of Georgia, but mastering this step makes the task feel more manageable (building your confidence for the next step).